 b.
 That you may charge some that they teach no other doctrine: Paul left Timothy with an important job to do, making it all the more important that he remain in Ephesus.
 The job was to make sure that correct doctrine was taught in Ephesus.

 ii.
-Paul did this because doctrine is vitally important to God.
-Today, what one believes – that is, their doctrine – is staggeringly unimportant to most people.
+Paul did this because doctrine is important to God and should be important to His people.
+Today, what one believes – that is, their doctrine – is remarkably unimportant to most people.
 This spirit of the modern age has also heavily influenced modern Christians.
 We live in a day where Pilate’s question What is truth?
-(John 18:38) is answered today, “Whatever it means to you.”
-But truth is important to God, and should be important to us.
+(John 18:38) is answered, “Whatever it means to you.”
+Yet truth is important to God and should be to His people.

 c.
 That you may charge some: Paul’s concern was not primarily that Timothy himself would begin to teach wrong doctrine.
 His concern was that Timothy would allow others to spread these other doctrines.
 Timothy had to stand firm against difficult people and charge some that they teach no other doctrine.
 No wonder Timothy felt like leaving Ephesus.